keepsake journal

 Family history research questions that unlock real stories

-Move beyond census records with twenty research-driven questions that surface migration stories, cultural heritage, and everyday life details.
+Move beyond census records with family history interview questions that surface migration stories, cultural heritage, and everyday life details.

-• Basic genealogy facts such as names, dates, and locations gathered from records or ancestry platforms.
+• Basic facts like names, dates, and places from records or family notes.

-• Sensory artifacts like photos, letters, textiles, recipe cards, or religious items that can spark detailed recollections.
+• Story triggers like photos, letters, textiles, recipe cards, or faith items.

-Create a brief project overview and share it with relatives ahead of time.
-Explain why you are collecting stories, how you plan to store them, and whether you intend to publish anything.
-Offer to record audio using How to Record Clear, Warm Voice Notes or to take handwritten notes if that feels safer.
-Clear expectations build trust and help storytellers arrive with memories ready.
+Share a short project note before the interview.
+Explain why you are collecting stories, how you will store them, and whether anything might be published.
+Offer audio with How to Record Clear, Warm Voice Notes or handwritten notes if that feels safer.
+Clear expectations build trust.

 20 questions that go beyond the basics